 The next day, at a news conference, Chadwick said something to the effect of if she could have seen the shore, she thought she could have made her goal of making it to the beach.

 “Seeing the shore” is a crucial phrase and part of Chadwick’s story.
-If she had a clear picture of the beach near the end of her journey, her motivation to swim the last half mile was likely there.
+If she had a clear mental picture of the beach near the end of her journey, her motivation to swim the last half mile was likely there.

 Chadwick did not give up.
 She tried to swim the same route again about two months later.
 The same thick fog set in as she began her journey, limiting her visibility.
-However, this time, the difference was that Chadwick kept a solid mental image of the shore, her final destination, in her mind from start to finish.
+However, this time, the difference was that Chadwick kept a solid mental image of the shore, her final destination, from start to finish.

 Chadwick successfully made the incredible swim on her second attempt!

 For any significant goal, seeing the shore, the final destination, clearly is mission-critical to your success.
 A solid vision and a picture of your end goal are super important.
 If you have a strong enough “why” behind your goal, and if you can see the result of your goal in your mind’s eye or feel it, you can move mountains.

 The difference between quitting and finishing your race strong with your best-ever performance is a clear picture of why you want to reach the finish line and keeping that vision firmly planted until you reach your final destination.

 When you can see the finish line, you have hope once again.
 Hope is that extra something you need that gives you the last energy push to reach a seemingly impossible goal.
 Watch a running race sometime.
 Everybody picks up the pace no matter how tired they are when the finish line is in sight.

 Said another way, hope is the emotion you need to access to cross the

 finish line to reach your destination and, therefore, your God-given potential.